Lipschitz decompositions of domains with bilaterally flat boundaries: The proof of Theorem

 The plan for the proof of Theorem \ref{t:thmA} is to construct a ``coronization'' of $\scR_w$ which ``follows'' the coronization $\scC$ of $\partial\Omega$.
 That is, we will construct a triple

 of good boxes, bad boxes, and stopping time regions $\scT = \{T\}_{T\in\scT}$ (see Remark \ref{rem:Whitney-stop-region}) partitioning $\scG_w$ such that for each $T\in\scT$, there exists some $S\in\scF$ such that the images of all boxes in $T$ under $g$ are ``surrounded'' in scale and location by cubes in $S$.
+We will need the following notion of ``closeness''. \begin{definition}[$A$-close subsets] We call two subsets $W,R\subseteq\R^{d+1}$ \textit{$A$-close} (as in \cite{DS93} pg.
+59) if the following hold: